4.8 Initial Child Protection Conferences

 Exclusion at one conference is not reason enough in itself for exclusion at further conferences.

-If the Conference Chair makes a decision to exclude or restrict the participation of a parent, the decision should be communicated to the following people:
+If the Independent Chair makes a decision to exclude or restrict the participation of a parent, the decision should be communicated to the following people:

 - The person making the request;